Running Network Simulations with BMTK#

 NEURON .mod files.

-We can put these files wherever we want as long as they are accessable during simulation execution.
+We can put these files wherever we want as long as they are accessible during simulation execution.
 Although best practices is to put them inside a single directory with the following structure.

 BMTK includes the create_environment tool that can help new users generate an environmental directory from scratch.
 Another option we recommend, especially if running simulations on an already existing model, is to download an existing simulation environment and make changes as necessary.

-When creating the BioNet example we used the build_network.py python script to build and save the network model into the network/ sub-directory (see BMTK Builder Guide for more information on that process).
-With the network built we then used the following command to generate baseline strucutre plus config.simulation.json configuration and the run_bionet.py script used to execute the simulation:
+When creating the BioNet example we used the build_network.py python script to build and save the network model into the network/ subdirectory (see BMTK Builder Guide for more information on that process).
+With the network built, we used the following command to generate baseline strucutre plus config.simulation.json configuration and the run_bionet.py script used to execute the simulation:

 $ python -m bmtk.utils.create_environment \